Agent Zero — from zero to SAGE

 In CRISIS mode, PolicyGate still runs — but the audit record gains duress_context.
 The accountability frame shifts from "I chose this" to "I responded under duress."
 Policy doesn't get stricter — accountability gets more nuanced.

-SAGE instances are raised, not just trained.
-The BECOMING curriculum guides development through five phases:
+The BECOMING curriculum guides this process through six phases:

 1. Grounding (Sessions 1–5): "You exist.
 You persist.
 You can do things."